works

 Mari Katayama

-The series Thus I Exist was inspired by the story of Ukemochi, a Shinto goddess from the Nihon Shoki, one of the oldest books in Japanese history.
-Ukemochi kindly treated Tsukuyomi-no-Mikoto (god of the moon and brother of sun goddess Amaterasu) to a delicious meal made from her own excretions.
-Disgusted, Tsukuyomi killed her in a fit of rage.
+The doll in “Thus I Exist” was inspired by the story of Ukemochi, a Shinto goddess from the Nihon Shoki, one of the oldest books in Japanese history.
+Tsukuyomi-no-Mikoto visited Ukemochi (god of the moon) on demand by Amaterasu (sun goddess and sister of Ukemochi).
+Ukemochi treated Tsukuyomi to a delicious meal made from her own excretions.
+Disgusted, Tsukuyomi killed Ukemochi in a fit of rage.
 From Ukemochi’s corpse grew the five grains, the horses, the cattle and the silkworms that made life a pleasure for people on earth.
-How great for them.
-I learned about this story when I was 19 and studied art and aesthetics history.
-Hearing the story during class, my blood froze in my veins and I felt a strange vacuousness and anger towards some large injustice, something that can’t be changed by individuals.
-Why did she have to be killed in a fit of rage, why did her body have to be given to the humans?
-It was also frustrating not to find the right works to

-To me, it feels extremely natural that an artwork should change in form and presentation just like my own body grows and ages as time goes on.
+To me, it feels extremely natural that an artwork changes its shape and presentation, just like my own body grows and ages as time goes on.
 Artworks will continue changing even after the people involved in creating or collecting them are gone.
 I was relieved when I realized this.
 Things do not belong to anyone after all.
-They are free; no one can possess them, and no one can make them their own.
+They are free – no one can possess them nor can they make them their own, even if they desire to do so.
+I felt relieved.
 They do not have to be judged by anyone.
-No one else decides whether they live or die, no one else chooses their fate.
+No one else decides whether you live or die, no one else chooses your fate.
+I want to place things that belong to no one on the table.

 “possession” ステートメント